-Unfortunately, Ehilnger was not the first to die of heart problems in the swim portion of the triathlon.
-Deaths have been on the increase in triathlons and the vast majority of them occurring during the swim leg.
-This post is not intended to scare into never swimming in open water or ever competing in triathlons, but provide information of the precautions to prevent these types of accidents from occurring.
+Unfortunately, Ehilnger was not the first to die of heart problems in the open water swim portion of the triathlon.
+Deaths have been on the increase in triathlons and the vast majority of them occurring during the open water swim leg.
+This post is not intended to scare into never swimming in open water or ever competing in triathlons, but provide information about the precautions to prevent these types of accidents from occurring.

 1. Check yourself: If there is knowledge of health and/or heart problems or genetic predisposition to cardiac irregularities, get cleared by a physician before starting a training program and then again before racing.
 An EKG(Electrocardiogram) will depict any irregularities that may be cause for concern.